Learning how to begin your sales presentation is one of the most important skills in any telesales job.

 This is known as active listening and it is essential to engage your audience and understand their needs so you can tailor your presentation accordingly.

-Active listening within sales presentations involves embracing silences, asking open-ended questions, paraphrasing what was said before, mirroring body language, showing recognition of input from the customer, avoiding interruptions and allowing for equal participation in the conversation.
+Active listening in sales presentations involves embracing silences, asking open-ended questions, paraphrasing what was said before, mirroring body language, showing recognition of input from the customer, avoiding interruptions and allowing for equal participation in the conversation.

 Practicing these techniques can be challenging but it’s worth it to master them; not only does active listening improve relationships between the customer and the business, it increases the likelihood of making a sale by offering a more personalized experience.